-1. Co-op Prep term, to develop career management skills and apply for work permits, if required;

-2. Co-op Seeking term, to polish interview skills, apply for jobs suitable for their work term, and

-3. Co-op Work Term, to take on a paid, full-time, career-relevant job for a semester.
+- Co-op Prep Term to develop career management skills and apply for work permits, if required. - Co-op Seeking Term to polish interview skills, apply for jobs suitable for their work term. - Co-op Work Term to take on a paid, full-time, career-relevant job for a semester.

-As part of the Co-op experience, students are assigned a Faculty Advisor who guide them to establish Learning Objectives, meets the employer, and ensures a valuable educational experience.
+As part of the Co-op experience, students are assigned a Faculty Advisor who guides them to establish Learning Objectives, meets the employer, and ensures a valuable educational experience.

-The Co-op Team at the Douglas College Career Centre develops contacts with local business, industry and government.
+The Co-op Team at the Douglas College Career Centre develops contacts with local businesses, industry and government.
 Through a competitive application and interview process, students are employed by organizations for a Work Term.
-Although the College cannot guarantee a Work Term to all qualifying students, Co-op personnel work with students to assist them to achieve their goals by providing training in career management skills, job search and an online Co-op Job Board with appropriate jobs listed.
-Considerable care is taken to match the skills, knowledge and aspirations of Co-op students with employer requirements.
+Although the College cannot guarantee a Work Term for all qualifying students, Co-op staff work with students to assist them in achieving their goals by providing training in career management skills, job search and an online Co-op job board with appropriate jobs listed.
+Considerable care is taken to match the skills, knowledge, and aspirations of Co-op students with employer requirements.